alawin/dillcochocolate/README.md

 <a href="http://rickzmusto.github.io/dillco" rel="nofollow">Live Example</a>

+# How to properly use git.
+create and checkout to your own branch.
+(NOT MASTER) git checkout -b "yourname/functionname" develop your things git add . on root folder git status to check your changes git commit -m "your message here" to commit you works git push orign <branchName> (NOT MASTER) check the result, and create pull request to merge to master

+## ver 1.96
+- New products pics on the way.

 ## ver 1.95
 #### Changes :
 - Big changes  on the map, change the static image, fix responsivve css and transition, a better visibility on marker and close button